chain4travel/camino-website/src/posts/overview-blogpost.md

 ### Transparent communication

 Transparency is a core value of the ecosystem.
 Chain4Travel AG openly communicated the project's objectives to the community from the first day.
 With the Camino Network Foundation, this principle will be further kept.
-All the critical decisions and updates will be communicated openly with the community, fostering trust and facilitating honest dialogue among stakeholders.

 In conclusion, Chain4Travel's creation of Camino Network and the establishment of the Camino Network Foundation have set the stage for a decentralized and transparent network that empowers businesses and travelers and places the broader community at the heart of the travel industry's future.
 This community-focused approach leads to collaboration, innovation, and trust, ensuring that Camino Network becomes a beacon of progress within the travel industry.